StoneT2000/Dimensions/README.md

 ### More Stuff!

-The [wiki](https://github.com/StoneT2000/Dimensions/wiki) will soon be populated with more basic and advanced example usages of this framework.
-This ranges from how to configure the match engine, configuring various tournaments and rank systems, to tips on designing a successful competition.
+The [wiki](https://github.com/StoneT2000/Dimensions/wiki) is populated with more basic and advanced example usages of this framework.
+This ranges from how to [configure the match engine](https://github.com/StoneT2000/Dimensions/wiki/Configuration#engine-options), [configuring various tournaments and rank systems](https://github.com/StoneT2000/Dimensions/wiki/Running-Tournaments), to tips on designing a successful competition.

 ## Contributing